li-lauren/notable-th/README.md

 - write unit tests (so far I only did some very basic testing with Postman) and overall do a lot more testing

+Instructions:
+1. Download required packages listed in requirements.txt.
+2. Create a PostGreSQL database ("createdb notable_db")
+3. If you would, you can run python3 seed.py to seed the database with some initial data.
-Side Note: you can start the server by running python3 server.py.
+4. Start the server by running python3 server.py.

 Thanks for your time!